Biden seeks to boost fuel economy to thwart Trump rollback

 Under a shift from internal combustion to electric power, jobs that now involve making pistons, fuel injectors and mufflers will be supplanted by the assembly of lithium-ion battery packs, electric motors and heavy-duty wiring harnesses.

 Many of those components are now built overseas, such as China.
-Biden has made the development of a U.S. electric vehicle supply chain a key part of his ambitious plan to create more auto industry jobs.
+Biden has made the development of a U.S. electric vehicle supply chain a key part of his plan to create more auto industry jobs.

 “We are in a global competition for who gets to make the clean cars of the future, and President Biden’s leadership means that we’ll develop that manufacturing and those supply chains right here in America,” said Sen. Tom Carper, D-Del., who chairs the Senate Environment and Public Works Committee.
-He praised the announcement Thursday as “good news for our planet and our auto industry.”

-In the infrastructure bill awaiting passage in the Senate, there is $7.5 billion allocated for grants to build charging stations, about half of what Biden originally proposed.
+In a bipartisan infrastructure bill awaiting Senate passage, there is $7.5 billion allocated for grants to build charging stations, about half of what Biden originally proposed.
 He wanted $15 billion for 500,000 stations, plus money for tax credits and rebates to entice people into buying electric vehicles.

-The Alliance for Automotive Innovation, a large industry trade group, said in a statement it will work with the administration to reach zero carbon emissions from transportation.
+The Alliance for Automotive Innovation, a large industry trade group, said it will work with the administration to reach zero carbon emissions from transportation.
 But it said the best opportunity for environmental benefits will come after 2026 as more electric vehicles are sold.

 The industry, it said, will invest more than $300 billion in electrification by 2025, producing 130 electric models by 2026.
 Only about 50 are available today.